 Delivering a “fish-fat” emulsion intravenously to patients with systemic inflammatory response syndrome had anti-inflammatory and liver-protective effects.5

 Six months of omega-3 supplementation reduced CRP among heavy smokers.6

 I strongly prefer to get my omega-3s through deep-red wild sockeye, oysters, and other pastured animal products, but supplements and cod liver oil work, too.
 Plant-based folks can use chia seeds, flax seeds, and walnut oil to boost their intake.

 Red Palm Oil

 After treating red palm oil as more of an intellectual curiosity than a culinary tool for years, it has really grown on me.
-Lately, I’ve been tossing cubed, steamed butternut squash with red palm oil, sea salt, black pepper, cayenne, and turmeric.
-It’s an interesting taste, but it definitely works (and it’s a good dish for vegetarians, too).
-Roasting veggies in it is good as well, as is a spoonful on top of those white Japanese sweet potatoes (the starchier, not-so-sweet ones).
+I like to toss cubed, steamed butternut squash with red palm oil, sea salt, black pepper, cayenne, and turmeric.
+This fish soup is pretty tasty, too, or add a spoonful on top of those white Japanese sweet potatoes (the starchier, not-so-sweet ones).

 What about you?
-In the comment section, let me and everyone else hear about your favorite anti-inflammatory foods.
+In the comment section, let me hear about your favorite anti-inflammatory foods.